marcoscz1995/googler/README.md

 Name the command:

-	Name: Google it! (or whatever you want to call it)
+	Name: Googler (or whatever you want to call it)

 Set the path to the script: